-Allergies are what happen when your immune system reacts to something that’s usually quite harmless.
+Allergies happen when your immune system reacts to something that’s usually quite harmless.
 It begins when you come in contact with a trigger that you may inhale, swallow or get on your skin.
-In response your body begins to create a protein that grabs onto the allergen.
+In response, your body begins to create a protein that grabs onto the allergen.
 Then a chain of events begins where histamine and other chemicals are released into the blood, causing the symptoms.
-These triggers called allergens include; pollen, mold, grass, weed.
-Some of the symptoms to seasonal allergies are itchy and watery eyes, sneezing, itchy and runny nose, feeling tired or ill.
+These triggers, called allergens, include; pollen, mold, grass, and weed.
+Some of the symptoms of seasonal allergies are itchy and watery eyes, sneezing, itchy and runny nose, and feeling tired or ill.

 Budesonide, the active ingredient in Rhinocort AQ Nasal Spray, belongs to a class of drugs known as corticosteroids.
 It goes into effect by reducing the inflammation in the nasal passages.